 Are you kidding?!
 Why didn’t you say something sooner?
 Why is this the first I’m hearing about it?
 How did you do that?

-Practically, I always had a tape recorder going, I used to record phone conversations, I saved their voice mails and phone messages, I have radio interviews; they rehearsed at my house!
+Practically, because I always had a tape running, and I used to record phone conversations, I saved their voice mails, I have radio interviews; they rehearsed at my house!
 That’s Rick playing guitar on the left.

-Buy it, good idea.
-Just write to me at LEWRA@aol.com and say, “Elaine, if it’s not tooooo much trouble, could you please send me your one-of-a-kind CD?”
-As a matter of fact, Alan, I need a good advertising campaign, something like, “Buy my CD, send Shana to college!”
+You just have to write to me at LEWRA@aol.com and say, “Elaine, if it’s not too much trouble, could you please send me your one-of-a-kind CD?”
+As a matter of fact, Alan, I need a good advertising slogan for it, something like, “Buy my CD, send Shana to college!”
 What do you think?

-It’s very original, I’m sure no one else has thought of it!
+It’s very catchy!
 How much does it cost?